Course Requirements

 4. Appropriateness of participation.
 Did you respond to what others said in constructive ways?
 Did you listen with an open mind and seek to understand others' ideas?
 Did you respond constructively and were you sometimes persuaded by opposing points of view?

 5. Etiquette.
 Did you treat all members of the class with respect at all times?
 Did you direct remarks to other students or the group rather than the teacher?
-Please do not use OTHER electronic devices during the class.
+Please do not use electronic devices during the class.

 For more on these criteria, see the Harkness discussion Guide under the Discussing History tab.